trinath-p/trinath-p.github.io/_site/BLOG_GUIDE.md

 ### Deploy to GitHub Pages

+**Important:** See **`GITHUB_PAGES_SETUP.md`** for first-time deployment setup!

+You need to change your repository settings to use **GitHub Actions** instead of the default build.

+After initial setup, deploying is simple:

 ```bash
 git add .
 git commit -m "Your commit message"
 git push origin main
 ```

-GitHub Pages will automatically build and deploy your site.
+GitHub Actions will automatically build and deploy your site (takes 2-3 minutes).

 ---